EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 Easy enough.
 We express the relationship between the "keys" and "users" tables via the `User` navigation property and the `UserID` field.
 We also define a unique index on the `Value` field and annotate some fields with `Required` because we don't want them to allow null.
-Interestingly, we also annotated some of the fields with the `JsonIgnore` attribute so that when we include objects of this type in API responses (which, as you'll see, we'll do), those fields are not included.
+Interestingly, we also annotated some of the fields with the `JsonIgnore` attribute so that when we include objects of this type in API responses (which, as you'll see, we will), those fields are not included.

 We also need to add a new `DbSet` on our DbContext class at `VehicleQuotes/Data/VehicleQuotesContext.cs` so that Entity Framework picks it up as part of the data model: